-- a) Introduce a new clause in section 2.3 of the Technical Rules that requires the Network Service Provider to plan the network to provide sufficient system strength to meet the stability requirements defined in the power system standards in section 2.2 and the transmission and distribution system protection requirements defined in section 2.9. - b) Implement a NEM-style framework with revisions to the WEM Rules and Technical Rules to: - i) introduce a WEM system strength impact assessment guideline - ii) require the Network Service Provider and AEMO to use that guideline to assess when a proposed generator connection will trigger the need for system strength remediation works, and - iii) revise the generator connection process to include the negotiation of arrangements to implement the identified remediation works satisfying both AEMO and the Network Service Provider. - c) No change remain silent on system strength obligations.
+- a) Introduce a new clause in section 2.3 of the Technical Rules that requires the Network Service Provider to plan and develop the network, including using non-co-optimised essential system services, to provide sufficient system strength to meet the stability requirements defined in the power system standards in section 2.2 and the transmission and distribution system protection requirements defined in section 2.9. - b) Implement a NEM-style framework with revisions to the WEM Rules and Technical Rules to: - i) introduce a WEM system strength impact assessment guideline - ii) require the Network Service Provider and AEMO to use that guideline to assess when a proposed generator connection will trigger the need for system strength remediation works, and - iii) revise the generator connection process to include the negotiation of arrangements to implement the identified remediation works satisfying both AEMO and the Network Service Provider. - c) No change remain silent on system strength obligations.